roryeiffe/Azure-Primer-7-25-22/tuesday.md

 #### Running a Web Server
 - ```sudo apt-get update```
 - ```sudo apt-get install apache2```
-- To test it out, go to 20.14.96.167 (the public address of the VM) in your search bar
+- To test it out, go to the public address of the VM (ex: 20.14.96.167) in your search bar
 - Make sure we allow HTTP, (port 80) in our security rules

 ## Storage